mx3m/Tabinikki/readme.md

 * [Merriweather](http://www.fontsquirrel.com/fonts/merriweather)

-A sans-serif could do just fine as well but for long posts, I personnally always fancy a beautiful serif ;)
+For the body text, a sans-serif could do just fine as well but for long posts, I personnally always fancy a beautiful serif ;)

 #### Tabinikki is easily cusomizable